An introduction to working with people with eating disorders and body dysmorphia (CPD50)

 This course is for professionals working therapeutically either in private practice or in an NHS setting with patients with eating disorders, feeding difficulties and traits of body dysmorphia.

-There will be eighteen two-hour sessions on the following dates:
+The course comprises eighteen two-hour sessions on the following dates:

 |Sessions in 2023||Date||Start time||End time|